luckysponge1221/Scientific-Computing-with-Python-freeCodeCamp-certification/README.md

 # Scientific Computing with Python freeCodeCamp Certification Projects
 This repository consists of 5 different Python projects submitted for Scientific Computing with Python certification.
 The Scientific Computing with Python curriculum includes hands-on skills training to analyze and manipulate data using Python.
 The course introduces key concepts such as data structures, algorithm, Object Oriented Programming, and tools for complex calculation.

-The 5 projects each are submitted as an individual file, mainly consisting function and class definitions outside the main script for testing.
+Each project is submitted as an individual file, mainly consisting function and class definitions outside the main script for testing.
 1. [Build an Arithmatic Formatter Project](#arithmetic-formatter)
 2. [Build a Time Calculator Project](#time-calculator)
 3. [Build a Budget App Project](#budget-app)